shingo-ohki/webcamoid_wiki/Deploy-and-create-self-contained-binary-packages.md

 ## Platform notes ##

 For GNU/Linux users, if you want to run the packages in newer and older distros, you must compile and create the packages in old enough systems, please read [here](https://github.com/AppImage/AppImageKit/wiki/Creating-AppImages#creating-portable-appimages) and [here](https://github.com/AppImage/AppImageKit/wiki/Desktop-Linux-Platform-Issues) for a very comprehensive guide.
 From POSIX to Windows deploy, the deploy script will search for dependencies in the same directory where Qt is installed, following **qmake -query** directives.
 For Mac users, the deploy script may be able to work with both official Qt releases and Homebrew.
 For Window users, the deploy script may be able to work with both official Qt releases and MSYS2.
+The Android APK build has only be tested in GNU/Linux host, it may work in other operating system with a few modifications.

 ## Deploy flags ##